Cluedo (franchise): Books

+American author Diana Peterfreund wrote a trio of Clue Mystery titles that adapt the story for an elite boarding school: In the Hall with the Knife (2019), In the Study with the Wrench (2020), and In the Ballroom with the Candlestick (2021).

+Comics

+IDW Publishing has produced two limited series comics based on the franchise.

+Clue was written by Paul Allor and released in 2017, set in the Hasbro Comic Book Universe alongside various other Hasbro properties.

-A second miniseries titled Clue: Candlestick was released by IDW in 2019.
-This series was written and illustrated by Dash Shaw.
-It is unrelated to the 2017 series.
+Clue: Candlestick was written and illustrated by Dash Shaw and released in 2019, unrelated to the prior series and set in its own standalone continuity.

 Jigsaw puzzles

 A series of jigsaw puzzles (500 piece Clue/750 piece Cluedo/200 Jr. ed.), based on the game was introduced in 1991.
 The jigsaw puzzles presented detailed stories with a biography for each of the standard suspects.
 The object was to assemble the jigsaw puzzles and then deduce the solutions presented in the mystery stories from the clues provided within the completed pictures.
 There were four titles in the 750 piece series: Death in the First Edition, Garden of Evil, Killers in the Kitchen, and Six Cases of Murder.